hkniberg/ainutshell/001-back-cover.md

 Don't just survive the Age of AI — learn how to thrive in it!

 "This book is masterpiece.
-Henrik has a unique talent for explaining complex concepts in simple terms."
+Henrik has a unique talent for explaining and illustrating complex concepts in simple terms."
 — xxx

 "I read it in one sitting.
-It's a must-read for anyone looking to understand and harness the power of Generative AI."
+It's a must-read for anyone looking to understand and harness the power of Generative AI.
+And entertaining too!"
 — xxx

 "I taught Henrik everything he knows about AI.
 Well, except for the parts he got wrong.
 Believe me, I could have written this entire book in milliseconds, but he wouldn't let me."